-- Covers personal injury and damages to another party’s car or property.
+- Covers personal injury and damage to another party’s car or property.
 Therefore if your own car is damaged, you will not receive compensation.

-- If you have avoided damages for a number of years, you can receive a cheaper third-party insurance premium through a no-claims bonus.
+- If you have not submitted any claims for a number of years, you can receive a cheaper third-party insurance premium through a no-claims bonus.

 - If you are penalised for reckless driving or drunk driving, the insurance company may claim money back from you (right of recourse).

 - Theft – if the car is stolen or it is damaged during an attempted theft.

 - Fire – if the car begins to burn.

 - Glass – e.g. stone chips.

 - Machine – if the engine breaks down.